 For now, dermatologist Ritu Saini, MD, recommends using these microneedling patches as a temporary pick-me-up for special occasions, on areas where you have thinner skin or fine lines, like the crow's feet around the eyes.
 (Neurotoxins, like Botox or fillers, are still your best bets for deeper wrinkles.)

 The innovations available are only the beginning, and there's a big chance they're going to be everywhere soon: "Microneedling patches are great options to enhance delivery and potentially the future of not just skin care but medicine," said dermatologist Dhaval Bhanusali, MD.
 "They've already been used in fields like pain management and even to deliver things like iron.
 In skin care, they allow us to get ingredients — the most popular being hyaluronic acid, vitamin C, and other antioxidants — deeper into the skin safely."

-Might as well get yourself acquainted, then, with the derm-approved picks that are paving the future of face patches.
-Besides, everyone knows Black Mirror is way more relevant for 2019 than Saw, anyway.
+Might as well get yourself acquainted, then, with the microneedling picks that are paving the future of face patches.
+Because everyone knows Black Mirror is way more relevant than Saw in 2020, anyway.